INTRO TO BARCODING

 Using Barcode Fonts in Access:

-Implementing barcode solutions with IDAutomation fonts provides a high level of scalability with operating systems, applications and printer independence.
+Implementing barcode solutions with IDAutomation fonts provides a high level of scalability with operating system, application and printer independence.

 For example, to create a barcode that encodes the data “1234ABCD” with the Code 39 Font: